How to use the ΔHR Shape tab and controls

 Typical reasons to work here:

-• the upper end of the curve looks capped too high or too low
+- the upper end of the curve is capped too high or too low

-• the uphill transition looks unnaturally sharp or too smeared out
+- the uphill transition is too sharp or too smeared out

-4. Change only one thing at a time.
+- Change one control group at a time.

-7. Recheck the chart and advisor after every small change.
+- Recheck the chart and advisor after every change.

 When not to keep tuning